yash0539s/deepfake-detection/README.md

 Copy
 Edit
 python main.py
 Step 3: Upload a Video for Detection
-The model will process each frame.
+✔ The model will process each frame.

-The final output will be displayed as REAL or FAKE.
+✔ The final output will be displayed as REAL or FAKE.

-Technologies Used
+💻 Technologies Used
-Programming Languages: Python, HTML, CSS, JavaScript
+✔ Programming Languages: Python, HTML, CSS, JavaScript.

-Libraries: OpenCV, TensorFlow, Keras, Pandas, NumPy, Seaborn
+✔ Libraries: OpenCV, TensorFlow, Keras, Pandas, NumPy, Seaborn.

-Deeplearning Models: VGG16, CNN
+✔ Deep Learning Models: VGG16, CNN.

-Deployment: Flask,
+✔ Deployment: Flask.

-Conclusion
+📢 Conclusion
-We successfully developed a DeepFake Detection Model using VGG16 for feature extraction and CNN for classification.
+✅ Successfully developed a DeepFake Detection Model using VGG16 + CNN.

-Our model achieved an accuracy of 87%, making it reliable for real-world applications.
+✅ Achieved an accuracy of 87%, making it a reliable solution for real-world applications.

+✅ Future improvements include:
+🔹 Fine-tuning deeper layers of VGG16.
+🔹 Increasing dataset diversity for better generalization.
-Further improvements could be made by fine-tuning VGG16 layers, increasing dataset diversity, and integrating LSTM for temporal analysis.
+🔹 Integrating LSTM for temporal sequence analysis.